missionpinball/mpf-docs/howto/sounds/basic_setup.rst

-That simple configuration change will allow the sound as to be referred to as ``triangle`` wherever you refer to that sound in other configuration locations.
+That simple configuration change will allow the sound as to be referred to as ``triangle`` wherever you refer to that sound in other configuration locations. *Note*: be sure to include the complete file name, including the extension when using the ``file:`` setting.

 Setting the volume of a sound
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~